 It has an all-metal frame, decorative side rails and is easy to put together.

 It comes in pink only, so if that’s not quite right for your child, consider the Metal Loft Bed also from DHP.
+Just click that link to see it on Amazon.

 It features side rails, storage compartments in the steps and lots of play or storage space underneath.